lacerbi/mexxer/README.md

 #### Mac OS X

-  - Install Command Line Tools: In Terminal, enter `xcode-select --install` and install.
+  - **Install Command Line Tools:** In Terminal, enter `xcode-select --install` and install.
-  - Configure MATLAB
+  - **Configure MATLAB:**
     - In MATLAB, enter `mex -setup` to see if MEX is configured.
     - If it is not, enter `edit ([matlabroot '/bin/maci64/mexopts/clang++_maci64.xml'])`.
 If you are running MacOS 10.11, find and replace all instances of '10.10' with '10.11'.
 Presumably, you should be able to do this in MacOS 10.12 as well.
     - Enter `edit ([matlabroot '/bin/maci64/mexopts/clang_maci64.xml'])` and do the same.

-Now, restart MATLAB, and try `mex -setup` again.
+    - Now, restart MATLAB, and try `mex -setup` again.
 It should indicate that it's properly configured.

 ### References